 CHOICE OF LAW, JURISDICTION, AND VENUE.

 Colorado law, and rules and regulations issued pursuant thereto, shall be applied in the interpretation, execution, and enforcement of this Contract.
 Any provision included or incorporated herein by reference which conflicts with said laws, rules, and regulations shall be null and void.
-All suits or actions related to this Contract shall be filed and proceedings held in the State of Colorado and exclusive venue shall be in the City and County of Denver.
+All suits or actions related to this Contract shall be filed and proceedings held in the State of Colorado and exclusive venue shall be in County, Colorado.

 PROHIBITED TERMS.